In talks with the U.S., Mexico's priority appears to be opening border crossings

 "The goal is to cross over so the baby will be born there," Peña said.
 But with no asylum appointment, he had no idea how the family will enter.

-López Obrador confirmed last week that U.S. officials want Mexico to do more to block migrants at its southern border with Guatemala, or make it more difficult to move across Mexico by train or in trucks or buses, a policy known as "contention."
+López Obrador confirmed last week that U.S. officials want Mexico to do more to block migrants at its southern border with Guatemala, or make it more difficult to move across Mexico by train or in trucks or buses.

-But the president said that in exchange he wanted the United States to send more development aid to migrants' home countries, and to reduce or eliminate sanctions against Cuba and Venezuela.
+But the president said that in exchange he wanted the United States to send more development aid to migrants' home countries and to reduce or eliminate sanctions on Cuba and Venezuela.

 "We are going to help, as we always do," López Obrador said.
 "Mexico is helping reach agreements with other countries, in this case Venezuela."
 He said Mexico has proposed to President Joe Biden that a U.S.-Cuba bilateral dialogue be opened.

-In May, Mexico agreed to take in migrants from countries such as Venezuela, Nicaragua and Cuba who had been turned away by the U.S. for not following rules that provided new legal pathways to asylum and other forms of migration.
+In May, Mexico agreed to take in migrants from countries such as Venezuela, Nicaragua and Cuba who are turned away by the U.S. for not following rules that provided new legal pathways to asylum and other forms of migration.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.